qiangwu2/slocal2023/README.md

-#This webpage holds the reading seminar on stochastic localization.
+#This webpage hosts the reading seminar on stochastic localization.